spacetelescope/acstools/doc/source/calacs.rst

 CTE Forward Model
 =================

-This functionality is provided but not run as part of the pipeline.
+This functionality is provided to simulate the CTE effects associated with readout of the WFC detectors.
+It is not part of the standard CALACS pipeline.

 .. automodapi:: acstools.acscteforwardmodel
     :no-heading: